csuhta/inquisition-perks/readme.txt

 can bid at auction on the very highest-quality, rare materials for their craftsmen.

-Rating: ???
+Rating: Poor

-This perk adds crafting materials to the merchants in Skyhold.
-I'm currently unsure if this perk is worth it.
+This perk gives you a one-time pack of teir 3 metals and cloth, about 10 of each kind.
+You can gather these yourself.
+While this perk might be somewhat worth it, the two other points you'd have to spend to get there are not.

 ------------------------------------------------------------------------------+
 THE SHORT LIST (CONNECTIONS)